NUS-SDS-Workshops/AY-25-26-Public/README.md

 - Small sample files may be included under each workshop’s `Data/` folder
 - If a dataset is too large or restricted, the workshop `README.md` will provide a download link or instructions

+## About Workshop Slides
+- Some animations and trasitions will be lost during download process, so do expect some loss of information from the uploaded slides compared to the one presented during the actual workshop

 ## Attribution
 - Code and materials in this repository are created by our workshop members
 - If you use these materials, please provide appropriate credit to the workshop and the original contributors

+## Recordings
+- Unfortunately, no recording will be provided for our workshops

 ## Stay updated
 - Star and watch this repository to be notified when new workshop materials land